22 Fun Facts About 'Clueless'

 Yes, she was on the rise with her role in The Crush and her growing fame from the Aerosmith videos.
 But it was Clueless and its evolving cult status that made Silverstone a household name.

 Though he was ultimately cast to play Cher's brainy stepbrother Josh, Rudd had initially wanted to portray Christian.
 He was intrigued by a Hollywood script having a "cool gay kid" character.
 When that didn't pan out, he asked to audition for Murray, a role that ultimately went to Donald Faison.
-Rudd told EW, "I thought he was kind of a funny hip-hop wannabe.
+Rudd told Entertainment Weekly, "I thought he was kind of a funny hip-hop wannabe.
 I didn't realize that the character was African-American."

 With so many characters to cast and not much of a budget to brag about, the casting calls spread throughout young (and then unknown) Hollywood.
 Terrence Howard and Lauryn Hill read for Murray and Dionne, respectively.
 Owen Wilson tried out for Travis.
-Leah Remini auditioned for Tai, while Zooey Deschanel went out for Amber and Cher.
+Leah Remini auditioned for Tai, while Zooey Deschanel went out for both Amber and Cher.

 Looking back on Clueless and its legacy, the late Murphy recalled, "It's hard for me to believe it's been 10 years since that movie.
 I really was a virgin who couldn't drive.
 I was living in an apartment in the Valley with my mom—and I remember starting to see these huge billboards of us all over town.
 It was amazing!”

 While "Suck and Blow" might have seemed like a fun and sexy party game, it was in fact a pain to shoot.
 Turns out the cast wasn't up to sucking or blowing well enough to make the game work with an actual credit card.
 So a prop card made of cardboard was brought in.
-When that failed, generous amounts of chapstick were applied to the cast's lips to make the card stick.
+When that failed, generous amounts of ChapStick were applied to the cast's lips to make the card stick.
 Less sexy now, huh?

 At the 1996 MTV Movie Awards, Clueless was spoofed by Estelle Getty, Rue McClanahan, and Betty White of The Golden Girls.
 It was a fitting tribute where these hilarious ladies metaphorically passed the torch to a new batch of sharp comedic performers.